 England recognition seemed the logical next chapter - he would eventually turn out for the Three Lions against Chile in November 2013 - and Reds fans who had not previously been alerted to his attributes were made aware when Rodgers' side were turned over 3-1 and 1-0 by the Saints in March and September of the same year respectively.

-By the final weeks of the recently completed season, the whole country and beyond were taking notice; nine goals and six assists in the Premier League put Lallana in the Team of the Year alongside new teammates Steven Gerrard, Daniel Sturridge and Luis Suarez, while a place on the six-man shortlist for the PFA Players' Player of the Year came as little surprise.
+By the final weeks of the recently completed season, the whole country and beyond were taking notice; nine goals and six assists in the Premier League put Lallana in the Team of the Year alongside Steven Gerrard, Daniel Sturridge and Luis Suarez, while a place on the six-man shortlist for the PFA Players' Player of the Year came as little surprise.

 Midway through May 2014, Roy Hodgson named the now 26-year-old in his England squad for the World Cup in Brazil, where he appeared in all three group matches and started one as the side were disappointingly eliminated before the knockout rounds.